Configuring application fields

 Promo Code

-The actual code students or admins will apply during package selection.
+The actual code students/parents will enter during package selection.

 Examples: